corda/corda/docs/source/design/versioning/contract-versioning.md

 This rule needs to be enforced at verification time, and also during transaction building.

+*Note:* This rule can be implemented as a normal contract constraint, as it is a constraint on the attachments that can be used on the spending transaction.
+We don't currently support multiple constraints on a state and don't have any delegation mechanism to implement it like that.

 #### Add Version field on TransactionState